JOINT BASE CHARLESTON, –

-The key to prescribed burning is control, which is achieved by carefully choosing the time and conditions under which the burn is conducted.
-Uncontrolled wildfire can be one of nature’s most destructive forces.
-They can destroy timber, burn homes and kill people and wildlife.
-Properly conducted, controlled burns do not kill trees that have grown beyond the seedling stage.
-The fire burns along the forest floor with flames rarely rising higher than three to six feet from the ground.
+The key to prescribed burning is control...control achieved by carefully choosing the time and conditions under which the burn is conducted.
+Uncontrolled wildfire can be one of nature's most destructive forces destroying timber, burning homes, killing wildlife and causing human deaths.
+Properly conducted, control burns do not kill trees that have grown beyond the seedling stage.
+They burn along the forest floor with flames rarely rising higher than three to six feet from the ground.

-Of course, prescribed fires do have a downside.
+Of course prescribed fires do potentially have a downside.
 They contribute to a temporary lowering of air quality, although to a much lesser degree than wildfires.
 This lowered air quality is especially troublesome to people with breathing difficulties or other respiratory related problems.
-Choosing the optimum weather conditions and timing for prescribed burning helps minimize these smoke issues.
+Choosing the optimum weather conditions for prescribed burning helps minimize these smoke issues.

 Base Natural Resources personnel annually prescribe burn approximately 3,300 acres of woodlands.
 If you are concerned about a woods fire, controlled burning activity on JB Weapons can be confirmed by the Emergency Dispatcher at 764-7555.
 For additional information on controlled burning call the JB Charleston Natural Resources Office at 764-7951.
 But remember, if you smell wood smoke this winter, not all fire is bad.